-In this Expert Talks installment, Patrice Compagnon, Head of Animation at Sparx* – A Virtuos Studio, goes in-depth on how success has come from great learning, both planned and unplanned.
+This article is part of an editorial series of Expert Talks by Virtuos, aimed at sharing the learnings and best practices in global game development and art production.
+In this instalment, Patrice Compagnon, Head of Animation at Sparx* – A Virtuos Studio, goes in-depth on how success comes from great learning, both planned and unplanned.

 The Sparx* studio has worked on some amazing, high profile projects in its 23-year existence, with a focus on top grossing movies, including a few Star Wars blockbusters; TV series such as Star Wars Rebels and games including Fallout & Battlefield.
 Success does not come easy, but hard work, finding a unique talent base, and intense training have been the keys to recent successes.